Waste management in Turkey

-Turkey generates 28,858,880 tons of solid municipal waste per year; the annual amount of waste generated per capita amounts to 390 kilograms.
+Turkey generates about 30 million tons of solid municipal waste per year; the annual amount of waste generated per capita amounts to about 400 kilograms.
 According to Waste Atlas, Turkey's waste collection coverage rate is 77%, whereas its unsound waste disposal rate is 69%.
 While the country has a strong legal framework in terms of laying down common provisions for waste management, the implementation process has been considered slow since the beginning of 1990s.

 Overview

 Turkey's waste management system is not a priority policy area.
 The country regardless employs several waste management practices including sanitary landfills, incineration (only for hazardous waste), sterilization, composting, and other advanced disposal methods such as pyrolysis, gasification as well as plasma.
 The most common method of waste disposal in the country, especially for municipal waste, is landfilling.
 The municipal waste is collected on a regularly scheduled basis.
 The metropolitan municipality and other municipalities are responsible for providing collection, transportation, separation, recycling, disposal and storage of waste services.

 Turkey uses a diffuse approach to manage waste by distributing duties and powers among many institutions and organizations.
+In the early 2020s large quantities of foreign plastic waste was imported.